 The Alexander Theater: Approved for Renovation & Retrofit!

-As one of the most prominent, historic properties in the heart of Christiansted, the Old Alexander Theater has remained a key element of the Foundation’s downtown revitalization vision and strategy since 1998 when we first became court-appointed receivers of several properties in Sunday Market Square.
-Once a thriving movie theater and the center of economic activity in the mid to late-1900s, the theater has stood in disrepair for over two decades.
+Built in 1954 by Joseph Alexander (a Lebanese developer) , the Alexander Theater was the manifestation of Joseph’s vision to create a cinema in the Square that would help sustain its cultural and economic significance into the 20th Century.
+The Alexander Theater has remained a key element of the Foundation’s downtown revitalization vision since 1998 when we first became court-appointed receivers of several properties in Sunday Market Square.
+Once a thriving movie theater and a center of economic activity, the theater has stood in disrepair for over two decades.

-The Foundation wishes to extend its sincere gratitude to the community partners who have been an integral part of this project over many years and to FEMA, for sharing our vision and helping us expand it as we demonstrate community resilience and holistic community development.
+The Foundation wishes to extend its sincere gratitude to the community partners who have been an integral part of this project over many years and to VITEMA and FEMA for sharing our vision.
+Like all of our work, this project will take a village.
+With your help, the new Alexander Theater will serve as a radical model of community resilience and holistic community development.

-For more information on the Alexander Theater, please contact St. Croix Foundation’s office directly at 340.773.9898.
+For more information please contact Haley Cutler at firstname.lastname@example.org or call the St. Croix Foundation’s office at 340.773.9898.